Figures refers to fiscal year 2020/2021.

-- To contribute to better care for patients by solving difficult and important problems encountered by Sectra’s customers.
+- Contribute to better care for patients by solving difficult and important problems encountered by Sectra’s customers.

-- To validate clinical benefits or pursue projects that could lead to new and innovative solutions that add value for customers in Sectra’s niche areas, thereby offering significant international business potential.
+- Validate clinical benefits or pursue projects that could lead to new and innovative solutions that add value for customers in Sectra’s niche areas, thereby offering significant international business potential.

-- To build and manage a strong patent portfolio in Sectra’s key areas.
+- Build and manage a strong patent portfolio in Sectra’s key areas.

-- To develop business models for new products and services.
+- Develop business models for new products and services.

 Sound scientific and medical evidence is essential in healthcare.
 Implementing new technologies and methods is often a protracted process and associated with high risk.
 As a result, some research and other early-phase projects will never grow to any major degree.
 In the long term, the business units within Business Innovation are to be managed in one of the following ways:

-- Be integrated into an existing operating area.
-This occurred, for example, when digital pathology was transferred to Imaging IT Solutions in 2014.
-Due to the major synergies identified.
+- Integrate the unit into an existing operating area.
+This occurred, for example, when digital pathology was transferred to Imaging IT Solutions in 2014, due to the major synergies identified.

 - Spin off as an independent company or be sold to an external party if this proves to be the best solution from a financial standpoint.
 This occurred, for example, with the business unit for low-dose mammography products, which was divested in 2011.
 Sectra also sold a number of patents in 2015.